acurlier/javatetris/README.md

 current block.
 Press the down arrow key to accelerate the descent.
 Press the CTRL key to rotate the block
+The game speed is fixed.
+When the blocks reach the top of the screen, the game is over.

 ## Support